 The Issuer provides financial support, notably in the form of loans, subsidies, or equity allocations to social housing and intermediate housing landlords (the "legal persons" in this Information Document).
-Based on the public information published by the Banque des Territoires and the Social Union for Housing (Union Sociale pour l'Habitat, "USH"), the Issuer estimates that it is the second largest provider of social housing in France.

-Outstanding loans to legal entities amounted to €12,397 million net as at 31 December 2021.
+Outstanding loans to legal entities amounted to €12,944 million net as at 31 December 2022.